 Perhaps most obviously, this talanoa happens in the middle space of collegiality, between peers who already know each other.
 The recorded talanoa comes in 33 minutes over that 45-minute length we originally pitched.
 Ranging from polite versus overt racism, flop eras, the break-ups and the make-ups, artists’ fees and hypervisibility, the talanoa is a reminder of how generous a discussion can be when it’s unburdened of the work of explaining and containing everything, when you don’t have to introduce yourself, and when you can meet each other not at the beginning or the end, but in the middle of a relationship.
 Coming away from the talanoa, what I’m struck by are these long arcs that deny the fantasy of the international moment and instead integrate international presentations within various trajectories of entangled histories, of sustaining an art practice, of friendships that will persist well after the Zoom meeting or exhibition ends.

-This is the first of four edited talanoa in our second series produced with In*ter*island Collective.
+This is the first of three edited talanoa in our second series produced with In*ter*island Collective.
 Click here to view the first Forever Fresh Talanoa Series, released in 2021.